About Occupational Therapy

 for more information about occupational therapy, or for occupational therapy

 professionals searching for information to guide their practice.

 Visit our Career Center to see current employment opportunities for occupational therapists and occupational therapy assistants in Pennsylvania.

 Becoming an occupational therapy practitioner

 Currently, occupational therapy practitioners are prepared at the associates and bachelor's degree levels (occupational therapy assistants) or at the master's and doctoral levels (occupational therapists).
 Beginning with those who graduate July 1 2027, all occupational therapy assistant programs must be at the bachelor's degree level, and all occupational therapist programs must be at the doctoral level.
 See more information from the Accreditation Council for Occupational Therapy Education (ACOTE®).

 Entry-Level Occupational Therapy Education in Pennsylvania

 Where can I observe an OT in action?

-If you are looking for an occupational therapist to observe as part of your volunteer hours, contact local hospitals, assisted living agencies and school districts in your community and ask about opportunities to shadow an occupational therapist during their work.
+If you are looking for an occupational therapy practitioner to observe as part of your volunteer hours, contact local hospitals, assisted living agencies and school districts in your community and ask about opportunities to shadow an occupational therapy practitioner during their work.
 The Hand Therapy Certification Commission provides a searchable database of therapists who are certified to treat persons with hand injuries.
-Read through the list to identify occupational therapists in your community who are certified hand therapists.
+Read through the list to identify occupational therapy practitioners in your community who are certified hand therapists.